edenlabllc/rmk/README.md

 - **Integration with Helmfile [vals](https://github.com/helmfile/vals)**: Integrate RMK with _vals_ for advanced values and secrets management.
-- ~~**Implementation of on-premise [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/) provider:** Implement support for provisioning and destroy of on-premise Kubernetes clusters.~~
-- **Automatic testing of RMK during the CI/CD pipeline:** Ensure that changes to the RMK codebase do not introduce errors or regressions during the CI/CD across all cluster providers.
+- **Enhanced automatic testing of RMK during the CI/CD pipeline:** Ensure that changes to the RMK codebase do not introduce errors or regressions during the CI/CD across all cluster providers.
 - **Guidelines for contributors:** Create comprehensive guidelines for contributors, including instructions for creating pull requests (PRs).